jacobleeharris/tmhc/docs/CONTRIBUTING.md

 7. Split the binary using Splat: `./configure.py -c`
 8. Run a build with `ninja`

+This project uses [pre-commit](https://pre-commit.com) to ensure commits are correctly formatted before pushing changes.
+Please install and use pre-commit when committing your changes.

 ## Submitting changes
 Changes can be made by submitting a pull request to the main repository from a repository with the changes.